konradzdeb/blog/content/post/2025-11-24-xcode-schema-actions-defaults/index.md

 ### Observing the Observable Defaults

 Now the key element - how to conveniently observe changes to the defaults?
+From within the Xcode we could use few of the standard methods such as calling logger via `OSlogger` or using breakpoints.
+However, Apple's implementation deliberately decouples _mutation_ from _persistence_.
+In practice, all I/O operations go through memory cache and persistence to disk is deferred and opportunistic.
+Write-trigger usually occurs during one of the following events: